Make contact with us early

 Personal housing plan

 Your personalised housing plan will set out the reasonable and practical steps that you and we will take to prevent or relieve your homelessness.
-Your plan will contain actions which are mandatory and may also contain recommended steps which could relate to your wider circumstances.
+Your plan will contain actions which you must take, and may also contain recommended steps which could relate to your wider circumstances.
 If you are working with other agencies, we can involve them with your plan and share it with them, with your consent.
 Your personal housing plan will be reviewed on a regular basis with your case officer.

-If you deliberately and unreasonably refuse to cooperate with the required steps identified within your personal housing plan, then you could be issued with a warning letter advising you of the actions that you need to take.
-If you continue to deliberately and unreasonably refuse to cooperate you could then be issued with a notice which will bring the prevention or relief duty to an end.
+If you deliberately and unreasonably refuse to co-operate with the required steps identified within your personal housing plan, then you could be issued with a warning letter advising you of the actions that you need to take.
+If you continue to deliberately and unreasonably refuse to co-operate you could then be issued with a notice which will bring the prevention duty or relief duty to an end.

-During the homelessness application process the council will make enquiries into why you lost your last settled home.
-The council will decide that you are intentionally homeless if they consider that you deliberately did or didn’t do something that caused you to lose your home.
+During the homelessness application process, we will make enquiries into why you lost your last settled home.
+We will decide that you are intentionally homeless if we consider that you deliberately did or didn’t do something that caused you to lose your home.
 For example, if you:

 - caused antisocial behaviour

 - did not pay your rent when you could afford to

 This will affect your right to proceed to the main housing duty when the relief duty ends and you are still homeless.
 If the council are providing you with interim accommodation, you will be asked to leave.